xraySMULu/project-3/README.md

 **Information**
 -
 **Baseline Performance:**
-- Prompt passed directly from GPT: Initially, the prompt was used as-is, directly from GPT without any modifications or cleanup.
-No cleanup: The DALLE prompt contained various formatting issues such as newline (\n) and carriage return (\r) characters, as well as unnecessary prefixes.
+- DAllE Prompt passed directly from GPT: Initially, the prompt was used as-is, directly from GPT without any modifications or cleanup.
+The DALLE prompt contained various formatting issues such as newline (\n) and carriage return (\r) characters, as well as unnecessary prefixes.
 - Response Time Results
    - ![image](resources/content/perf_bl1.png)
    - ![image](resources/content/perf_bl2.png)